Prakash2350/Prakash2350/README.md

 - **Tools & Libraries:** Manim, NumPy, MySQL, GitHub, Lean, Coq

 ## 📚 Blog & Writing
+- **12 Proofs of Nesbitt's Inequality and Its Generalization** – Exploring multiple approaches to proving Nesbitt's Inequality and its extensions.
 - Written a book: **A Beautiful Journey Through Introductory Calculus**
 - Articles & Olympiad problem solutions on **Mathalysis World** YouTube channel